 A plan view of the trap room from drawing #9310.
 The top half is a floorplan of the stage right end.
 The proscenium wall is on the left.
 The doorway through it at the top leads to musicians' rooms and chorus rooms under the front of the auditorium.
 The center door at the top goes to the stairs.
 The others on the top and down the right go to dressing rooms.
 The stage left layout is identical.
 The lower half of the drawing gives us a ceiling plan.

 The doorway through the proscenium wall at the stage right end of the trap room.
 To the left we get a dressing room and the ladies room.
-On the right side of the corridor is a storage room.
+On the right side of the corridor is the room with the theatre's main electrical service.
 Photo: Bill Counter - 2024

-A dressing room that had been part of an area for musicians just downstage of the proscenium wall.
+Looking deeper into this dressing room that had been part of the area for musicians just downstage of the proscenium wall.
 Note the curve of the front wall of the orchestra pit up on the ceiling.
 Photo: Bill Counter - 2024

-A new ladies room on the left side of the corridor going forward.
-Photo: Bill Counter - 2024
+A rebuilt ladies room on the left side of the corridor going forward to the chorus rooms.
+Photo: Bill Counter - 2026

 A chorus dressing room underneath the front of the auditorium.
 This is the stage right end of a three segmented space.
 Photo: Bill Counter - 2024